busybrainx99/website/content/docs/tutorials/acme/nginx-ingress.md

 > your service.

 Make sure the service is reachable at the domain name you added above, for example `http://example.example.com`.
-The simplest way is to open a browser and enter the name that you set up in DNS, and for which we just added the ingress.
+While the DNS configuration is not yet in place, you can check if your ingress is correctly routing traffic using a command line tool like curl.

-You can also use a command line tool like curl to check the status of your ingress.
-Here’s how you can do it:
+Here’s how you can check the status of your ingress:
 ```bash
 $ curl -kivL -H 'Host: www.example.com' 'http://192.168.64.100'
 ```